 Patient Education Methods

-Education and instruction can come in many forms including verbal, written, and demonstrative.
-There are different domains of learning when it comes to educating patients in a medical office, including factual, sensory, and participatory.
+Education and instruction methods can come in many forms including verbal, written, and demonstrative.
+There are different methods of learning when it comes to educating patients in a medical office, including factual, sensory, and participatory.

-Using a combination of all three forms of learning can help patients get a full understanding of the instructions that pertain to a procedure or regimen.
+Using a combination of all three methods of learning can help patients get a full understanding of the instructions that pertain to a procedure or regimen.

-Factual Teaching – Factual teaching informs patients of details of a procedure, surgery, or regimen so they know what is going to happen and how they should prepare.
+Factual Teaching – Factual teaching methods inform patients of details of a procedure, surgery, or regimen so they know what is going to happen and how they should prepare.
 Factual information is supported by written materials for the patient to refer to after the initial conversation.

 Participatory Teaching – Participatory teaching involves a demonstration of methods to confirm that patients understand the treatment or procedure they will be a part of.
 After educating patients about the treatments or procedures they may need to do at home, it is important for the medical assistant to have the patient repeat the specifics of the treatment or procedure to confirm that they understand how to complete tasks.